marco76/marco76.github.io/_posts/2018-05-10-docker-angular-nginx.md

 When we want to completely separate the frontend from the backend we have to create multiple containers.

-In this example we create a Docker container that contains an Angular application (http://javademo.io).

 ## The docker container

 `Dockerfile`